arianitu/postgres-statefulset/config/README.md

 Now switch to the second database-node terminal:

-`cd shared/postgres-statefulset`
+`cd shared/postgres-db-elastos-blockchains `

 `microk8s kubectl apply -f elastos-smartweb.yml`

 (Track on master-node with watch microk8s kubectl get pods)

-When node is up and ready, copy id of pod to clipboard from master node, and replace below:
+When node is up and ready, copy id of pod to clipboard from master node (`watch microk8s kubectl get pods`), and replace below:

 `microk8s kubectl exec -it elastos-abcd1234-uvw542xy -- bash`

-You are now inside the elastos-smartweb container from which we will be running the blockchains on a pytho-based grpc server.
+You are now inside the elastos-smartweb container from which we will be running the blockchains on a python-based grpc server.

 `cd elastos-smartweb-service`